24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 By Cath from Passports and Adventures

-If you are looking for a more traditional Portuguese city to visit in the Algarve, then Tavira is one to spend some time in.
+If you are looking for a more traditional Portuguese city to visit in the Algarve, Tavira is one to consider.

-Unlike the most tourist destinations in the west Algarve that attract holidaymakers in the summer, Tavira does not have high-rise hotels and resorts.
-It is a much more traditional city and frequented by Portuguese themselves and tourists looking for a quieter place to visit.
+Unlike most tourist destinations in the west Algarve that attract holidaymakers in the summer, Tavira does not have high-rise hotels and resorts.
+It is a much more traditional city frequented by the Portuguese, and tourists are looking for a quieter place to visit.

 Although it is not very big, Tavira still has lots to do.
-Aside from strolling the narrow, cobbled streets and stopping at a café or two, there are several churches to visit in Tavira, with one of the best being the Igreja da Misericórdia, located just off the main square.
+Aside from strolling the narrow, cobbled streets and stopping at a café or two, there are several churches to visit in Tavira.
+One of the best is the Igreja da Misericórdia, located just off the main square.

 Make sure to have a coffee at the Pastelaria Veneza on the square.
-Just a little further away from the church are the ruins of the castle and a Camera Obscura which gives wonderful 360-degree views across the city.
+Just a little further away from the church are the ruins of the castle and a Camera Obscura, which offers wonderful 360-degree views of the city.

-During summertime there is a small tourist train that can bring you around the main points of the city and is guided.
-If you fancy the beach, you can take one of the ferries across to the Ilha de Tavira where you will be met by long sandy beaches.
-There are some facilities including toilets, cafes and restaurants there.
+If you fancy the beach, you can take one of the ferries to the Ilha de Tavira, where long sandy beaches will meet you.
+There are some facilities, including toilets, cafes, and restaurants.

 Day trips can include boat tours from the city to try and spot dolphins, and Vila Real de Santo António is only a 25-minute drive away from where you can take the ferry to visit Spain.
 For a central hotel location, book into the Vila Galé Tavira.